J4CKVVH173/dot-layered-transform/README.md

 python -m dot_analyzer.cli --help
 ```

-This will show the main commands available: `transform` and `analyze`.
+This will show the main commands.

 **Transform Command:**